Malta in the Eurovision Song Contest 2009: GO Malta EuroSong 2009

 GO Malta EuroSong 2009 was the national final format developed by PBS to select the Maltese entry for the Eurovision Song Contest 2009.
 The competition consisted of a semi-final held between 8 November 2008 and 10 January 2009, and a final held on 7 February 2009.
-The semi-final took place at the Audiovision TV Studios in Hamrun and hosted by Valerie Vella, while the final took place at the Malta Fairs & Convention Centre in Ta' Qali and hosted by Pablo Micallef and Valerie Vella.
-All shows were broadcast on Television Malta (TVM).
+All shows were broadcast on Television Malta (TVM) as well on the broadcaster's website pbs.com.mt.

 Format

 The competition consisted of fifty-six songs competing in the semi-final which consisted of eight shows titled Euro Showbox between 8 November 2008 and 10 January 2009.
 Seven songs were presented in each show and a total of twenty entries qualified to compete in the final on 7 February 2009.
-In the semi-final, six judges evaluated the songs and each judge had an equal stake in the final result.
-Fifteen of the entries were the songs that received the highest scores from the judges, while the remaining five entries were selected based on the results of the public televote from the remaining forty-one entries.
-The final consisted of two rounds: the first round selected the top three entries based on the votes of five judges in addition to the jury and televoting results of the semi-final, while the second round (superfinal) determined the winner exclusively by public televoting.
+In the semi-final, six judges evaluated the songs and each judge had an equal stake in the result.
+Fifteen of the qualifying entries were the songs that received the highest scores from the judges, while the remaining five qualifying entries were based on the results of the public televote from the remaining forty-one entries.
+The final consisted of two rounds: the first round selected the top three entries based on the votes of five judges in addition to the jury votes in the first selection phase and the semi-final, while the second round (superfinal) determined the winner exclusively by public televoting.

 Competing entries

-Artists and composers were able to submit their entries between 13 and 14 October 2008.
+Artists and composers were able to submit their entries between 13 and 14 October 2008 to the Television House in Gwardamanġa.
 Songwriters from any nationality were able to submit songs as long as the artist were Maltese or possessed Maltese citizenship.
 Songwriters were able to submit as many songs as they wished, however, artists were only able to submit a maximum of two songs and could only compete with a maximum of one in the final.
-182 entries were received by the broadcaster and 80 entries had been shortlisted to progress through the selection process.
-The fifty-six songs selected to compete in the semi-final were announced on 27 October 2008.
+182 entries were received by the broadcaster and the fifty-six songs selected to compete in the semi-final were announced on 27 October 2008.
 Among the selected competing artists were former Maltese Eurovision entrants Georgina who represented Malta in the 1991 contest, Miriam Christine who represented Malta in the 1996 contest, Chiara who represented Malta in the 1998 and 2005 contests, and Ludwig Galea who represented Malta in the 2004 contest.
-Among the songwriters, Alfred C. Sant, Jason Paul Cassar, Ray Agius, Gerard James Borg and Philip Vella were all past writers of Maltese Eurovision entries.
-Paul Giordimaina represented Malta in the 1991 edition.
-Marc Paelinck co-wrote the Belgian entries in 2002 and 2004; Rafael Artesero co-wrote the Andorran entries in 2005 and 2006; Ralph Siegel and Bernd Meinunger co-wrote eighteen entries for various countries.
+The jury panel that selected the fifty-six semi-finalists consisted of Alon Amir (Israel), Frank Cachia (Malta), Lenoir Francis (France), Alvin Laudi (Malta), Nadienne Sacco (Malta), Vincent Scerri (Malta) and No Yon (South Korea/Japan).